-Welcome to the 2019-2020 Cascadia Lifelines Program Webinar series, sponsored by the Cascadia Lifelines Program!
-This year we will have several webinars covering a vareity of topics from recent resilience research at Oregon State University as well as special guest lectures at OSU.
-Each webinar will include a 30-40 minute presentation followed by time for questions and discussion.
-Registration links are provided for advanced registration and reminders.
-You may also click the registration link to attend at the time of the webinar.
-Recordings will be made available online soon after the webinar.
+Thank you for joining us for the 2019-2020 Cascadia Lifelines Program Webinar series, sponsored by the Cascadia Lifelines Program!
+This year we ran several webinars covering a vareity of topics from recent resilience research at Oregon State University as well as special guest lectures at OSU.
+Each webinar typicall includes a 30-40 minute presentation followed by time for questions and discussion.
+Recordings of the webinars are avaiable on this page.
+We will be back in Fall 2020 with a new line up of webinars.

 |Thursday May 21, 2020, 1pm||Planning for Post-disaster Debris Clearance and Recovery Operations||Dr. Joseph Louis||